3 Key Emphases of Focus for

 Attendance and engagement of a designated pastoral leader or pastoral team in monthly cohort meetings, annual soul care retreats, and annual Convenings.For Ministry Leadership Teams

-Participation of a ministry leadership team (3-4 leaders in addition to the pastoral leader) at the annual Convenings and coaching sessions led by The Colossian Forum.
+Participation of a ministry leadership team (up to 5 leaders in addition to the pastoral leader) at the annual Convenings and coaching sessions led by The Colossian Forum.

 For Congregations